 What is the Milankovitch Cycle?

 The Milankovitch Cycle is a long-term change in the Earth’s orbit around the sun that affects the amount of sunlight our planet receives.
-This cycle influences climate by affecting the Earth’s temperature and precipitation.
+This cycle influences weather and climate by affecting the Earth’s temperature and precipitation.
 The Milankovitch Cycle is named after Serbian geophysicist and astronomer Milutin Milankovitch, who first proposed the theory in the 1920s.
-Scientists continue to study the Milankovitch Cycle to understand better how it affects climate.
+Scientists continue to study the Milankovitch Cycle to understand how it affects climate.

 There are three parts to the Milankovitch Cycle: eccentricity, axial tilt, and precession.
 Eccentricity is the shape of Earth’s orbit around the sun, which changes over time.
-Axial tilt is the angle at which the Earth rotates on its axis, and this also changes over time.
+Axial tilt is the angle at which the Earth rotates on its axis, which also changes over time.
 Precession is a wobble in the Earth’s rotation that causes its poles to move slowly around the planet.

 Each part of the Milankovitch Cycle can affect climate in different ways.
 Eccentricity affects the Earth’s temperature, axial tilt affects seasonal extremes, and precession affects the timing of these seasons.
 Eccentricity happens on 100,000-year cycles, while changes in axial tilt occur in 41,000-year cycles.
 Changes in precession occur the most frequently, but that’s still a 28,000-year cycle!